cynici/cynici.github.io/_posts/2020-07-31-do_i_need_centralised_logging.md

 Amongst others, it enables you to discover unknown unknowns when your application fails or under-performs.
 A good log aggregation solution can subsume the role of Sentry but at a significantly higher cost in its implementation and maintenance.
-To derive maximum benefit from the solution, it should parse log messages to break it down into as many fields as possible so that you can perform statistical analysis by arbitrary field(s).
+To derive maximum benefit from the solution, in contrast to log monitoring,  your log messages should have consistent structure that can be grokked automatically by rules so that each message can be split into as many fields with associated data types as possible so that you can perform statistical analysis by arbitrary field(s).

 What I like about it